 As you can conclude, I can’t be impartial.
 I would never go for a lifelong VPN subscription.
 However, I did some research for you and checked the VPN services which provide lifelong subscriptions.

 KeepSolid VPN Unlimited may be a solution, but don’t conclude, I recommend them!
 It seems that they provide a zero-log policy, their service is suitable to unblock online streaming services (like Netflix, Hulu, or BBC iPlayer), and they provide customer support, plus a money-back guarantee policy.
-Regarding the VPN apps, KeepSolid VPN Unlimited provides, in their current list, you can find applications for macOS, Windows, Linux, Android, iOS, Windows Phone, and Chrome, Opera, and Firefox browsers extensions as well.
+Regarding the VPN software, KeepSolid VPN Unlimited provides, in their current list, you can find applications for macOS, Windows, Linux, Android, iOS, Windows Phone, and Chrome, Opera, and Firefox browsers extensions as well.

 Alternatives to lifetime VPNs.